Everybody Loves Raymond season 3: Production

 which the producers and directors try to hide, such as with her holding a large telephone book in the season's premiere.

 On March 22, 1999, Peter Boyle suffered a heart attack on set; he initially refused to go to the hospital, despite strong insistence from the paramedics, but changed his mind after Rosenthal told the actor he would be liable if Boyle died.
 While he survived, he would've been dead if he'd arrived at the hospital fifteen minutes later.
-This resulted in Boyle being absent for two episodes in order to recover.
+This resulted in Boyle being absent for three episodes in order to recover.
 Despite media coverage reporting that he would likely appear in the season finale, this didn't happen.
 The dance choreography in "Dancing with Debra" was done by Travis Payne, who become popular a year before after choreographing a Gap advertisement.
-Some content of the season made the airwaves despite disapproval from CBS, such as the use of the word "ass" in "Big Shots" and the entirety of "Halloween Candy."
+Some content of the season made the airwaves despite disapproval from CBS, such as the use of the word "ass" in "Big Shots" and the entirety of "Halloween Candy".